RickZNambawan/MongoDB/mongoDBCommands.md

 $unset - Remove a field
 $push - Add a value to an array field
 $pull - Remove a value from an array field
+$each - Add many values to an array
 $$

 ## Complex Querying Object Operator